In this blog post, we will cover how to install PostgreSQL on Ubuntu 24.04 step-by-step.

 - An active internet connection

-- At least 2 GB of RAM with an additional 512 MB of disk space.
 Please note that this is a minimal requirement for the demo environment.
 The actual hardware configuration will vary with data volume.

 Without any further delay, let’s deep dive into PostgreSQL installation steps.

-1) Add PostgreSQL Package Repository
+Add PostgreSQL 17 APT Repository

-To begin, let’s fetch the latest versions of the packages.
+Now, let’s fetch the latest versions of the packages.
 We can achieve this using the apt update command as shown below:

 $ sudo apt update